 Open Flame and Candle Policy

-Lighting devises such as tiki lamps, oil lamps, torches, etc., are absolutely prohibited in Emory facilities.
+Lighting devices such as tiki lamps, oil lamps, torches, etc., are absolutely prohibited in Emory facilities.

 The use of candles and the burning of incense in Emory facilities are prohibited except in conjunction with recognized religious activities.
 Even unused (decorative) candles/incense are prohibited in Emory facilities.
 The use of candles or the burning of incense may be approved in compliance with the following conditions: